pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 It's good to be aware of these traits and understand why they exist since it helps demystify some of the methods on `HashSet`, `HashMap`, `BTreeSet`, and `BTreeMap` but it's very rare that we would ever need to impl these traits for any of our types because it's very rare that we would ever need create a pair of types where one is the "borrowed" version of the other in the first place.
-If we have some `T` then `&T` will get the job done 99.99% of the time, and `T: Borrow<T>` is already impl'd for all `T` because of a generic blanket impl, so we don't need to manually impl it and we don't need to create some `U` such that `T: Borrow<U>`.
+If we have some `T` then `&T` will get the job done 99.99% of the time, and `T: Borrow<T>` is already implemented for all `T` because of a generic blanket impl, so we don't need to manually impl it and we don't need to create some `U` such that `T: Borrow<U>`.